She turned round and saw Jesus standing,

 Supposing him to be the gardener, she said to him,

 tell me where you have laid him, and I will take him away."

 Jesus said to her, "Mary."
 She turned and said to him in Hebrew, "Rabboni!" (which means Teacher).

-Jesus opened the door to eternal life: "Or do you not know that all of us who have been baptized into Christ Jesus have been baptized into His death?
+Christianity is the Resurrection Faith: Jesus opened the door to salvation and eternal life!6 St. Paul linked the Resurrection of Christ with the resurrection of all of us.
+"Or do you not know that all of us who have been baptized into Christ Jesus have been baptized into His death?
 Therefore we have been buried with Him through baptism into death, so that as Christ was raised from the dead through the glory of the Father, so we too might walk in newness of life" (Romans 6:3-4).

 For I delivered to you as of first importance what I also received,

 that Christ died for our sins according to the Scriptures,